How to Grow Cannabis at Home: Step-by-Step Guide

 Nutrients

-- Fertilizers for flowering : Use fertilizers rich in phosphorus (P) and potassium (K) to support flower formation.
+- Bloom Fertilizers: Use fertilizers rich in phosphorus (P) and potassium (K) to support flower formation.

 - Remove male plants to prevent pollination and ensure your female plants produce THC-rich buds.